mb0/xelf-old/DESIGN.md

 an expression can execute or can return a partially resolved expression.
 The context also encapsulates the default resolution machinery that resolvers can choose to resolve arguments.

-The resolvers provided by xelf are grouped into the core, std and library resolvers.
+The form resolvers provided by xelf are grouped into the core, std and library resolvers.
 The core built-ins include basic operators, conditional and the dyn and as resolvers.
 The std built-ins have basic resolvers that include declarations.
 The library built-ins are usually provide extra functionality centered around a type of literals.